Saint Patrick's Day in the United States: Cleveland, Ohio

 As Ohio's largest and oldest St. Patrick's Day celebration, Cleveland has honored its Irish heritage with an annual Saint Patrick's Day parade first begun in 1842.
 The parade always occurs on March 17, no matter the day of the week.
 Originally held in the city's nearby westside neighborhoods, where a higher percentage of the population was of Irish descent, the parade route today runs along Superior Avenue, downtown, from East 18th Street to Public Square.

 In recent years, over 15,000 registered participants march in the parade and display their floats in front of hundreds of thousands of spectators.
 Downtown Cleveland attendance attracts as many as 500,000 people.

 As part of the parade ceremonies, a Grand Marshal is annually chosen to preside over the procession.
 This is an honorary title given to a man "usually in his senior years, who has contributed significantly to the advancement of the Irish Activities in Cleveland."
 This recognition has been part of the parade since 1935, while "Mother of the Year" was established as a distinguished position since 1963.

-No parade was held in 1862–65, 1917–18, 1942–45 nor 2020–21.
+No parade was held in 1862–1865 (due to the American Civil War), 1917–18 (Due to the First World War), 1942–1945 (due to the Second World War) nor 2020–21 (due to the COVID-19 pandemic).